GinoBogo/g_fnn/README.md

 }
 ```

-### Back-propagation
+### Backpropagation
-Back-propagation is a key **learning algorithm** for artificial neural networks that calculates the gradient of the Error Function with respect to the network's weights by applying the **chain rule**.
+Backpropagation is a key **learning algorithm** for artificial neural networks that calculates the gradient of the Error Function with respect to the network's weights by applying the **chain rule**.
 It adjusts the weights iteratively to minimize the error and improve the model's predictions.

 Equation (21) explains how the $E_j^{(k)}$ error propagates backward from the output layer to the hidden layers.
 Additionally, $E_j^{(k)}$ is the most suitable term for updating the weights.
 Using the notation $u$ to represent the updated value of the weight $w$, we write: